bufbuild/docs.buf.build/docs/bsr/user-management.md

 ### Write

 - Can perform write operations on resources, such as:
-  -  pushing to a repository
+  -  Pushing to a repository
-  -  creating tags
+  -  Creating tags
-  -  updating template versions and plugins
+  -  Updating template versions and plugins

 ### Read